ATD Fourth World UK

 A long-term commitment: Whereas persistent poverty is enduring, complex and deep-rooted, much of the support society offers is short-term, narrow and results driven.
 We are committed to accompanying people over the long run, moving forward with them at their own pace and building our projects around their hopes and ambitions.

-Working collaboratively: We are a membership organisation, not a service provider.
-Our members include full-time core workers, families living in persistent poverty, supporters and volunteers.
+Working collaboratively: We are not a service provider.
+The ATD Fourth World community includes full-time core workers, families living in persistent poverty, supporters and volunteers.
 All are encouraged to get involved in every aspect of what we do, from project planning to evaluation, from fundraising to campaigning, from administration to governance.